To get help about

 Article introduced the package and described basic use.
 Article

-explained how to fit models to point pattern data, and the scope of
+explained how to fit models to point pattern data.

 A. Baddeley and R. Turner.
 Spatstat: an R package for analyzing spatial point patterns Journal of Statistical Software 12: 6 (2005) 1-42. www.jstatsoft.org ISSN: 1548-7660